 Barcamp Ghana is a program being run by the GhanaThink Foundation, an NGO based both in Ghana and the USA.
 A BarCamp is a user-generated conference (or unconference).
 It is an open, participatory workshop-event, whose content is provided by participants.
 The Barcamp Ghana events – free networking forums – are organized to forge networking, discussion, partnerships and change.
 The goal is to help Ghanaians learn about the issues that affect them, generate ideas for development, network and partner with others who have similar interests and improve or start businesses and projects.

-The BarCamp Ghana team has successfully organized 70 BarCamps in Ghana since December 2008.
+The BarCamp Ghana team has successfully organized 72 BarCamps in Ghana since December 2008.
 Inspired by attending Barcamp Africa at the GooglePlex in Mountain View, California in October 2008, some members of the GhanaThink Foundation joined up with other young Ghanaian change makers to plan the first ever Barcamp in Ghana.
 Barcamp Ghana 2008 at the Kofi Annan Centre for Excellence in IT (KACE-AITI) on December 22, 2008 was a national event with the theme – ‘Fuelling Ghana’s Business and Tech Renaissance’.
 Barcamp Ghana 2009 followed at the Meltwater Entrepreneurial School of Technology in East Legon in Accra on December 21, 2009 with the theme – ‘Leadership for our times – cultivating change makers’.
 The Barcamp Ghana team decided to take the conversations and Barcamping spirit to other places in Ghana in 2010.
 These have been in Accra, Kasoa, Kumasi, Takoradi, Cape Coast, Sunyani, Tamale, Tema, Koforidua, Ho, Bolgatanga and Wa.
-3 affiliate Barcamps have been organized in conjunction with UPSA, Ashesi University and GHAPOHA.
+More than 3 affiliate Barcamps have been organized in conjunction with UPSA, Ashesi University and GHAPOHA.
 There was also Barcamp Voices, organized in conjunction with the Making All Voices Count Initiative.

 The events have brought together over 7000 young change makers, doers and entrepreneurs.
 They have also given birth to some professional groups (including 5 Google Technology User Groups in Ghana and the Ghana Makers Group) and started up or supported new and ongoing enterprises and ventures.
 They have also educated attendees about many products and also given the opportunity for different businesses to get feedback on their products and improve their services.
 They have also inspired many Ghanaian youth to become agents of change and work smarter to shape the Ghanaian future.
 The events are contributing to building a network of young, positive-minded, innovative and entrepreneurial Ghanaians.